rkgIITBh/data-structures.github.io/HTML/hashingFunction.md

 According to Knuth a good choice for $$a = \left(\sqrt{5}-1\right)/2$$.<br>

+A comparision of two hash functions: division and multiplication is provided in the table below.
+It shows that multiplicative function distributes the keys more evenly.
+Division function leads to more collisions.

 <div style="text-align:center">

 | Key      | $$\lfloor m*(k*a\mod 1)\rfloor$$ | $$k\mod m$$|